What Is NEET?

 Following are the list of items that are barred in the examination hall:

-- Any kind of paper or stationery items other than admit card and ID proof are not allowed
+- Any kind of paper or stationery items other than admit card and ID proof is not allowed

 - Calculator, geometry box/pencil box, scale, pen, writing pad, pouch, eraser, pen drives etc are not allowed